ikendoit/flatten-nested/README.md

 ## What this does

-Flatten Nested receives an array of ( dictionary**, JSON-leaf-type* ) and returns a flattened array with all dictionaries exploded.
+Flatten Nested receives an array of ( dictionary, JSON-leaf-type* ) and returns a flattened array with all dictionaries exploded.

 Check the (testing-assets/)[testing-assets/] to see input and output samples.